pgmoka/quotes/README.md

+"[...]
+I've just got you luggin' heavy rocks around all day \ [...] (but) This is not just a pile of stones \ [...]
+We are buildin' a castle together" - Good Morning Sunshine by The Narcissist Cookbook

+"The dry backcountry will turn into the sea, in the heart of the land \ My fear is that one day the sea will turn into the dry backcountry" - Sobradinho by Sa e Guarabyra

+"The road to healing is going to be a long one.
+Stay the course, you will make it.
+Someday."- Disco Elysium, Volition

+"Dress me slowly, I'm in a hurry" - Popular saying

 “Nothing strengthens authority so much as silence” - Leonardo da Vinci

 “Those who make peaceful revolution impossible will make violent revolution inevitable" ― John F. Kennedy